aidanmorgan/morsdle/README.md

 * RST	- (GPIOC8)  (white)
 * BUSY - (GPIOC6)  (dark purple)

+## To switch
+* GPIOA12 (from the output of the 74HC14)

+## To Flash Storage
+* GPIOB0 - QSPI line 1
+* GPIOB1 - QSPI line 0
+* GPIOB10 - QSPI CLK
+* GPIOB11 - QSPI NCS
+* GPIOA6 - QSPI Line 2
+* GPIOA7 - QSPI Line 3

+## To UART
+* GPIOA0 - UART-TX
+* GPIOA1 - UART-RX

 ## "game mode" and "loader mode":
 * Add 3.3v to GPIOC1 and reset the board, will then accept commands via UART to write words and fonts into the flash memory

+# General Notes

+* The waveshare display is awesome, but has a really long render time making the game kinda slow to play, but given you need some "thinking time" with wordle, it's probably not the end of the world
+* The STM32L476 has very limited RAM so whilst the waveshare display supports 7 colours I have had to do some dodgy bit-smashing to only use four colours (black, white, green and orange) to be able to keep an imagebuffer in ram for rendering
+* The waveshare display apparently supports updating a "region" of the display, rather than re-rendering the whole display - this is why the code is designed around a "bounding box" and render passes, but I haven't managed to get it working IRL, so at the moment it still renders the whole screen each tume.
+* The  morse code input uses a fixed "dit" time of 75 ms, which is a touch slow (or fast) depening on how comfortable you are with morse code, eventually I will either add a pot to the design to allow this time to be changed, or work out a different algorithm for making the timing more "adaptive" to the user
+* Fonts at the moment are hard coded into the fonts.c file as uint8_t arrays, but should be loaded from the flash the same as the dictionary
+* There is no spell checking or "valid entry" checking at the moment, scanning through all the words even in flash seems like a waste, a smarter data structure (ternary tree) would probbaly allow this to happen
+* The morse code input is relatively efficient for what is a linear scan (it's subdivided by the number of dots/dashes), but a binary tree would probably be even faster to implement
+* You can enter letters while the screen is displaying (although it is jarring to do so), probably need to move "rendering" into a background thread (but don't want to use FreeRTOS, but building a simple scheduler should be doable)